-Unlike the situation with grape diseases, where there is a clear big 4 or 5 diseases, for arthropods there is one key pest (grape berry moth) that is wide spread and causes serious damage most years and then a dozen or more pests that can create major problems but typically vary in abundance and pest potential from season to season and place to place (steely beetle, plant bugs, grape leafhoppers, potato leafhopper, grape phylloxera, grape rootworm, Japanese beetle, European red mite, and grape mealybug to name some).
+Unlike the situation with grape diseases, where there is a clear big 4 or 5 diseases, for arthropods there is one key pest (grape berry moth) that is wide spread and causes serious damage most years and then a dozen or more pests that can create major problems but typically vary in abundance and pest potential from season to season and place to place.
 It's clearly a challenge to be able to recognize all of these potential pests and/or their symptoms and be familiar with different management options.
 Hopefully this review will be of use in this regard.
 I will focus on the grape pests that have a moderate to large potential to cause economic injury as we progress through the field season.
-More details on control measures can be found in the New York and Pennsylvania Pest Management Guidelines for Grapes: 2016.
-For greater focus on organic options, refer to the online organic grape guide [http://www.nysipm.cornell.edu/organic_guide/default.asp].
+For completeness sake, I am including information on some pests that is pretty much a repeat from 2016.
+Pay particular attention to updated information on grape mealybug, grape cane gallmaker, grape rootworm, and fruit flies and their contribution to sour rot.
+More details on control measures can be found in the New York and Pennsylvania Pest Management Guidelines for Grapes: 2018.
+For greater focus on organic options, refer to the online organic grape guide https://ecommons.cornell.edu/bitstream/handle/1813/42888/2016-org-grapes-NYSIPM.pdf?sequence=5&isAllowed=y.

 Before applying any chemical control measure make sure to read the label, taking into account things like mode of action (IRAC code), potential for phytotoxicity, labeled pests, re-entry and days to harvest intervals, effects of pH, and compatibility with other pesticides.
+Also keep in mind that in NY, the pest needs to be on the registered product label to be used, unless a 2(ee) exemption has been approved and is in hand.
+This extra requirement is not the case in PA and most other states.
 Arthropods are generally detectable in the field before they cause economic injury.
 Moreover, most insecticides and miticides work as eradicants as opposed to preventative agents.
 They can be quite expensive and some are harsh on beneficial insects and mites.
 Because of all these factors, it is advisable to monitor pest densities and only apply control measures when economically justified.
-To aid in correct identification of pests in the field, consider purchasing a handy pocket-sized guidebook put out by Michigan State University that covers many of the arthropod pests (and diseases as well) that can be problematic here in NY and Pennsylvania.
-Find out more at http://bookstore.msue.msu.edu/product/a-pocket-guide-for-grape-ipm-scouting-in-north-central-eastern-us-657.cfm.
-There are also a number of fact sheets on grape insect pests available through NYS IPM at http://nysipm.cornell.edu/factsheets/grapes/default.asp.